joempappas/cv_website/content/_index.md

       filters:
         folders:
           - event
+        featured_only: true
     design:
       view: article-grid
       columns: 1
-  - block: collection
-    id: news
-    content:
-      title: Recent News
-      subtitle: ''
-      text: ''
-      # Page type to display.
-E.g. post, talk, publication...
-      page_type: post
-      # Choose how many pages you would like to display (0 = all pages)
-      count: 5
-      # Filter on criteria
-      filters:
-        author: ""
-        category: ""
-        tag: ""
-        exclude_featured: false
-        exclude_future: false
-        exclude_past: false
-        publication_type: ""
-      # Choose how many pages you would like to offset by
-      offset: 0
-      # Page order: descending (desc) or ascending (asc) date.
-      order: desc
-    design:
-      # Choose a layout view
-      view: date-title-summary
-      # Reduce spacing
-      spacing:
-        padding: [0, 0, 0, 0]
   - block: cta-card
-    demo: true # Only display this section in the Hugo Blox Builder demo site
+    demo: false # Only display this section in the Hugo Blox Builder demo site
     content:
       title: 👉 Build your own academic website like this
       text: |-